-Winter is a wonderful time to travel in New Zealand, especially for true mountain enthusiasts with a love of fresh white snow.
-From the volcanic slopes of the North Island to the majestic Southern Alps on the South Island, there are excellent ski fields dotted across the country with plenty of options to appeal to every level of skier and snowboarder.
-Best of all, you can hit some of the best fields using your Stray pass and complete the ultimate NZ ski tour!
+From the volcanic slopes of the North Island to the majestic Southern Alps on the South Island, there are some excellent ski fields dotted across the country with plenty of options for every level of skier and snowboarder.
+Best of all, you can hit some of the best fields along the Stray route and complete the ultimate New Zealand ski road trip!
+What are you waiting for?!

-#1) Best (and Only) Ski Area on the North Island – Mt Ruapehu
+#1) Best skiing on the North Island – Mt Ruapehu

 Located in the heart of the North Island, Mt Ruapehu offers you the chance to ski and snowboard on one of the active volcanoes in Tongariro National Park.
-Hit the Turoa area on the southwest side for Australiasia’s biggest vertical drop and big open runs or head to Whakapapa on the northern side for a dramatic volcanic feel.
+Hit the Turoa area on the southwest side for Australiasia’s biggest vertical drop and big open runs or head to Whakapapa on the northern side for a dramatic volcanic feel and epic views of Mt.
+Ngarahoe (a.k.a Mt Doom).

 #2) Best Mountain for Beginners – Cardrona

 Cardrona offers plenty of open gentle terrain and some of the most reliable snow in NZ.
-It’s the perfect mountain for newbies, but there are appealing options for every level of skier and rider.
-Best of all, Cardrona offers special packages to Stray travellers with everything you need to hit the slopes, including transport, lift passes, gear hire and clothing.
-Just speak to your driver!
+It’s the perfect mountain for newbies, but there are suitable options for every level of skier and boarder.
+Speak to your driver to book a ski package at Cardrona (includes transport, lift pass, gear hire and clothing).
+If you’re a total beginner then why not book some lessons too?
+Imagine going home and telling all your friends that you learned to ski in NZ!

 #3) Best Field for Experts – Treble Cone